53 Different Types of Beetles in Michigan

 21. Rice Weevil

 A rice weevil is a tiny, brown beetle that feeds on grains and seeds.
-It can be found worldwide but is the most common type of Beetles in Michigan States and eastern Asia.
+It can be found worldwide but is the most common type of beetle in Michigan and eastern Asia.

-These pests are attracted to food with high protein content, so they’re often found near kitchens or pantries.
-They burrow their way into grain products and use their mandibles to chew through anything that might be blocking their way.
+These pests are attracted to food with high protein content, often found near kitchens or pantries.
+They burrow their way into grain products and use their mandibles to chew through anything blocking their way.

-Therefore, If you have any produce stored inside your home, make sure you inspect them for signs of infestation from time to time.
+Therefore, If you have any produce stored inside your home, inspect it for signs of infestation occasionally.

 22. Rainbow Darkling Beetle

-The Rainbow Darkling Beetle is one of the more colorful types of beetles in Michigan state.
+The Rainbow Darkling Beetle is one of the more colorful beetles in Michigan.
 These beetles are typically found on leaves, flowers, and fruits during summer.
 But they can also be found on plants during autumn.

 They are often mistaken for ladybugs but have a different coloration and are smaller than ladybugs.

-So, If you’re looking for them, you’ll usually find them near the soil as well.
+So, If you’re looking for them, you’ll usually find them near the soil.
 They eat aphids and other small insects, so if you have an infestation of aphids or another insect problem, then this beetle is just what you need!

 23. Pustulated Carrion Beetle